kolergy/Ez_dataset_maker/README.md

  - Add the possibility to unload models and reload new ones
  - Find a way to load Molmo in 8b or less
  - Add the possibility of images viewing and zooming
- - Add the possiblilty of image cropping
+ - Improve the possiblilty of image cropping